osu-cdme/cdme-scangen/README.md

 ## To Develop

+1. Install autopep8
-Write new algorithms in the PowderBedFusion/genScan folder.
+2. Write new algorithms in the pyslm/genScan folder!